saides-code/javaSimpleSynth/README.md

 ### This project is licensed under the [MIT License](LICENSE).

 Feel free to explore, modify, and integrate the code into your projects!
-If you find this code useful or use it in your project, I'd love to hear about it.